 Attendance: Student-athletes will not miss class, practice, or games and should always be on time.
 Make every attempt not to schedule appointments or discretionary trips during practice and game/match times.
 If an athlete must miss school due to an illness, and appointment, or a scheduled trip, make sure the coach is informed in advance.

-* Athletes will not be disciplines for missing practice for legitimate, justified academic purposes.
+* Athletes will not be disciplined for missing practice for legitimate, justified academic purposes.
 Understanding that this policy can be abused, the Athletic Director and the appropriate Division Heads will determine valid excuses.
 Head Coaches will always be flexible, especially if it pertains to the student’s need for academic help.
 Students, coaches and teachers will communicate and reach equitable decisions.
 Again, student-athletes are not to be disciplined for missing practice due to the need for academic assistance.

 Committing to a sport: If an athlete fails to complete an entire season of a sport, he/she may not receive credit for that sport and may not participate in another sport until the prior season has ended.